-The consolidated financial statements have been prepared on a historical cost basis, except for investments in equity instruments and accounts receivable from card issuers that have been measured at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for some short-term investments, investments in equity instruments, accounts receivable from card issuers, some trade accounts receivable and derivative financial instruments that have been measured at fair value.
 The consolidated financial statements are presented in Brazilian reais ("R\$"), and all values are rounded to the nearest thousand (R\$ 000), except when otherwise indicated.